 The standard GP trainee working week consists of 10 sessions.
 These will be divided into 7 clinical sessions, and 3 educational sessions (as depicted below).

 - This structure formalises protected educational time for the trainee and their trainer and thus provides a clear definition of the standard GP trainee working week.

 - It provides an excellent practical mix of clinical and educational sessions.
 A session is defined as 4 hours.

 - The structure is also a good basis from which part-time/flexible trainees can work out their weekly schedule.

 - The pattern of work will be different in each practice but the overall number of hours should be the same.

-- Sessions are 4 hours but can be split up across the week e.g. half-hour debriefs can be added together to make up educational time and personal study can be split into smaller blocks across the week.
+- Educational Sessions are also 4 hours but they can be split up across the week e.g. half-hour debriefs can be added together to make up educational time and personal study can be split into smaller blocks across the week.

 - Sessions can be spread across the period of the post e.g. a longer course involving a whole or several days will result in less clinical sessions that week which can be “paid back” on weeks when there is no VTS session.
 This does not apply to induction.